The student body is diverse.

 More than the campus at Harmony & Shields.

-- The Center for Adult Learning in Fort Collins is at the Prospect Center.
-In Loveland, the center is at the Loveland Community Life Center, 1511 E. 11th St.
+Corporate Solutions is housed at Prospect Center.
+There are two locations for Continuing Education.
+In Fort Collins, The Center for Adult Learning is at the Prospect Center.
+In Loveland, it is at the Loveland Community Life Center, 1511 E. 11th St.

 Library on campus.